virtual-labs/ph3-exp-template/storyboard/README.md

 ## Storyboard

-Delete this line before submission : The core principle of Round 2 is to make the lab/experiment documentation elaborated in a manner that it makes easy for any person (developer/domain and non domain faculty/student) to understand and develop the lab/experiment.
+Delete this line before submission : The core principle of storyboarding is to make the lab/experiment documentation elaborated in a manner that it makes easy for any person (developer/domain and non domain faculty/student) to understand and develop the lab/experiment.

 Experiment 1: Name of the Experiment